The Gund

 Robin Goodman

-As Collections Manager & Registrar, Robin (she/her) manages the care and logistics for our permanent collection, the art loan Collection, and temporary domestic and international loans, including shipping, insurance, and storage.
+As Exhibitions and Collections Registrar, Robin manages the care and logistics for our permanent collection, the Art Loan program, and temporary domestic and international loans, including shipping, insurance, and storage.
 Along with consulting preparators and other staff at The Gund, she oversees all installations in our 6,000-square-foot exhibition space.

 Before joining The Gund, Robin served as registrar for the Kalamazoo Institute of Arts for eight years and interned with the Kingman Museum and the Penn Museum.
 She holds an undergraduate degree from the University of Evansville, where she pursued dual majors in archaeology and art history, and a master's degree in art history from the Pennsylvania State University.